 2,275 dollars.
-That's the value of the food being tossed each year by the average American household, in part due to the confusion over "SELL BY," "BEST BY," and "USE BY" dates, according to the editors of Prevention Magazine, April 2017 issue.
+That's the value of the food tossed yearly by the average American household, in part due to the confusion over the "SELL BY," "BEST BY," and "USE BY" dates, according to the editors of Prevention Magazine, April 2017 issue.

 These official-looking date stamps are not a requirement of the USDA but are instead left up to the food manufacturer to decide, and although they're meant to be helpful, they can be a little confusing.

 To help clear things up and keep you from throwing out food that might be perfectly safe to consume, here's a look at what these labels mean.

 - SELL BY: This is a guide for retailers, expressing when the product should be sold or removed from the store shelf; still plenty of time to consume.